Translate

 Montevideo, Uruguay

 Maestro Cares Foundation funded the acquisition of essential CAR-T medical equipment for Fundación Pérez Scremini, a foundation treating children and adolescents with cancer in Montevideo, Uruguay.
 These contributions are to benefit the creation of a CAR-T Therapy (Chimeric Antigen Receptor T-Cell) Department.
 The groundbreaking therapy implements a personalized treatment for blood cell lymphomas by modifying a patient's own T-cells to target and eliminate cancer cells.
-Once open, the center will be the first to offer this life-saving treatment in Uruguay.
+The center is the first to offer this life-saving treatment in Uruguay and supports over 2,000 young patients annually.

 Fundación Pérez Scremini operates the Pediatric Hemato-Oncology program in Hospital Pereira Rossell.
 They offer treatment free of charge to children from low-income backgrounds.
 Their services are comprehensive, including medical consultations, medications, hospital stays and meals, mental health support, treatment research, and transportation.